 Become an Energy Trust Trade Ally

 To qualify for EPS incentives and resources, you must be enrolled in Energy Trust’s Trade Ally Network as an EPS New Construction trade ally.

-EPSTM is a scoring system that estimates a home’s energy consumption, utility costs and carbon footprint.
+EPSTM is a scoring system that estimates a home’s energy consumption, utility costs and electricity generated from installed solar.
 It also serves as a pathway and promotional tool for builders who understand the added value of homes that use energy wisely.
 If you’re a builder who strives to build quality, comfort and efficiency into your homes, EPS is a resource that benefits both you and the homebuyer.

 Not yet a member?
-Joining is easy—membership is free and open to Washington State Department of Labor and Industries licensed and insured contractors.
+Joining is easy—membership is free and open to licensed and insured contractors.
 There’s no cost and you’ll gain instant access to incentive opportunities, trainings and other valuable resources that can help position you as a leader in energy-efficient homebuilding.

-Meet Washington EPS requirements and receive cash incentives of up to $850 per home.
-Download the Washington EPS incentive overview to see available incentives.
+Meet Washington EPS requirements and receive cash incentives of up to $1,300 per home.
+Download our Washington incentive overview to see available incentives.
 Participating verifiers can also receive a $100 cash incentive for each qualifying EPS home submitted to the program.
 Incentives are subject to funding availability and may change.

 - Only EPS New Construction trade allies are eligible.

 - Homes must be primarily heated with gas provided by NW Natural.